 }

 Restart Claude Desktop after that and the tools show up.
-Took me about five minutes the first time, and that included googling where the config file lives on Windows.
+Took me about five minutes the first time, and that included googling where the config file lives on Windows (it’s %APPDATA%\Claude\claude_desktop_config.json – I’ve got a system requirements guide that covers file locations for both platforms).

-Connectors route – no config files, no terminal, no mess.
+Connectors route – no config files, no terminal.
 Claude’s got built-in Connectors now at Settings → Connectors.
 Search for what you want, click Connect, go through the OAuth flow.
-It already covers Slack, GitHub, Google Drive, and a fair few others – not as many as the config route gives you, but the selection’s growing and if JSON files give you the fear, this is the way to go.
+It covers Slack, GitHub, Google Drive and a fair few others – not as many as the config route, but the selection’s growing and if JSON files give you the fear, this is the way to go.

-I use MCP daily and I’d struggle without it at this point, but codebasics was right: “we are in early days.”
-There are some rough edges you should know about before you commit.
+I use MCP daily and I’d struggle without it at this point, but codebasics was right: “we are in the early days.”
+So, there are always some rough edges to know about.

 Security

 Servers run with whatever permissions you hand them, and the protocol itself doesn’t enforce boundaries – that’s on you.
-Point a file system MCP at your root directory and it can read everything on the drive, which I discovered the hard way when a filesystem MCP I’d installed “just to test” had quietly been given access to my entire home directory.
+I discovered this the hard way when a filesystem MCP I’d installed “just to test” had quietly been given access to my entire home directory.
 My SSH keys, my .env files, the lot.
 These days I skim the server’s main source file before I install anything, no exceptions.
-On my own work I’ve integtaed Snyk which monitors the dependencies in my MCP servers for potential issues to be aware of.
-I bet that on the millions (?) of MCP servers out there, a tiny percentage are being maintained.
+I’ve also integrated Snyk to monitor dependencies across my MCP servers, which gives me some peace of mind – but I bet that on the thousands of servers out there, a tiny percentage are being maintained.

 There’s no single registry that lists everything and I doubt there ever will be – you end up stumbling across servers on GitHub, npm, PyPI, someone’s blog post from three months ago.
-I found my favourite chart server through a Reddit comment, which tells you something about the state of discovery right now.
+I found my favourite chart server through a Reddit comment.
+The 2026 MCP roadmap mentions .well-known discovery endpoints, and TrueFoundry launched enterprise-grade registries in April 2026, so this is being worked on.
+Right now though?
+Still a mess.

 Quality

-Some MCP servers feel like proper software – helpful error messages, sensible defaults, documentation written by someone who uses the thing.
-The good ones add schema validation, response caching, structured output formatting on top of the raw API and even think about data management and storage (my point about integrating SQLite with MCP went down well on Dev.to) The lazy ones just pipe your request through to an API endpoint and hand back whatever comes out.
+Some MCP servers feel like proper software – helpful error messages, sensible defaults, documentation written by someone who actually uses the thing.
+The good ones add schema validation, response caching, structured output formatting on top of the raw API, and even think about data management and storage (my point about integrating SQLite with MCP went down well on Dev.to).
+The lazy ones just pipe your request through to an API endpoint and hand back whatever comes out.
+No error handling, no retries, no thought given to what the LLM actually needs.
+You learn to spot the difference pretty quickly.